-Processing-The console is attempting to communicate with machine.
-Administrator access-This level grants full control.
+Processing-The console is attempting to communicate with machine. 😵 Administrator access-This level grants full control.
 Monitor only access-This level grants monitoring privileges only.
 No security access-This level does not allow monitoring or control.
 Server The name or IP address of the server.
 If you have specified a reserved IP address, it will be displayed in parenthesis.
 Activity There are many different Activity messages that keep you informed of the server activity.
 Most of the activity messages are informational and do not require any administrator interaction.
 If you see error messages, check the server details.
 See Viewing server details on page 54.
-Varalan Version version The product version information Licensing Stat us The status of the license on the server.
-If your license is expired, any jobs using that Licensing Stat us The status of the license on the server.
-If your license is expired, any jobs using that Licensing Stat us The status of the license on the server.
+Version The product version information Licensing Stat us The status of the license on the server.
 If your license is expired, any jobs using that server will be in an error state.
-The Double-Take products licensed for the server or the Double-Take role for the server.
-Licensing Stat us The status of the license on the server.
-If your license is expired, any jobs using that server will be in an error state.
-The Double-Take products licensed for the server or the Double-Take role for the server.
-Licensing Stat us The status of the license on the server.
-If your license is expired, any jobs using that server will be in an error state.
-The Double-Take products licensed for the server or the Double-Take role for the server. le The activation codes associated with the products licensed for the server.
+Product The Double-Take products licensed for the server or the Double-Take role for the server.
+Activation Cod de The activation codes associated with the products licensed for the server.
 If your license is not valid for the operating system on your server, the activation code will be identified as Invalid Activation Code.
 There will be no activation code listed for those servers that are not licensed, like a VMware server.
+Serial Number The serial number associated with the activation code